lillae/js-marvel-search/README.md

 Built a Marvel search engine with Javascript using the Marvel API.

-**Description:** Search for Marvel characters to see their description and the Comics they appear in, info about comics can also be viewed.
+**Description:** Search for Marvel characters to see their description and the Comics they appear in.
+Details of the comics can also be viewed.

 **Check live:** https://kind-perlman-776328.netlify.app/